 Tektronix measures up as a leader in the testing industry.
 The company, widely known as Tek, is one of the world's largest makers of test and measurement instruments, such as digital multimeters, logic analyzers, and signal generators.
 In particular, Tektronix is the world's largest maker of oscilloscopes (instruments used to check electrical and electronic equipment); it offers scopes in all shapes and sizes, from handheld units to large laboratory models.
-Tek, which is a subsidiary of Danaher, does business worldwide, serving clients in the communications, aerospace, consumer electronics, and semiconductor industries, among others.
+Tek, which is a subsidiary of Danaher, does business worldwide, serving clients in the communications, aerospace/defense, consumer electronics, education, and semiconductor industries, among others.

 The company has sales offices and contacts worldwide; its regional headquarters are located in China, Japan, the UK, and the US.

 While traditional instrument markets, such as logic analyzers and oscilloscopes, stagnated in growth, Tek found new life in network management and diagnostics products, due to increasing numbers of computer and communications networks throughout the world.
 Video/audio signal analyzers are also a hot market, as video spreads beyond broadcast and cable channels to the Internet, mobile devices, and other electronics.

 Mergers and Acquisitions